SolaKabuta/portfolio_v4/README.md

 In a near future I'd like to:

 - Add smoother animations/transitions
-- Boost performance
+- Add projects in the "see more" section
-- Add projects
+- Improve performance

 Stay tuned!